sjmog/card-sorter/README.md

-# AI Team Roles Explorer
+# AI Team Project Planning Game

-An interactive web application that helps teams understand the different roles in modern AI organizations, their responsibilities, and how they interact with each other.
+An interactive game that helps people understand how AI teams work together by putting them in the role of a project manager.
+Players learn about team dependencies, timelines, and coordination by planning and organizing deliverables from different AI roles.

 ## Overview

-This application serves as an educational tool for:
+This game serves as an educational tool for:
-- Technical and non-technical professionals looking to understand AI team structures
+- Technical and non-technical professionals learning to manage AI projects
-- Organizations building or scaling their AI teams
+- Organizations wanting to understand AI team dynamics
-- People interested in transitioning into AI-related roles
+- People interested in understanding how different AI roles interact and depend on each other

+## How to Play

+1. You are presented with a team of AI professionals, each with their own deliverables
+2. Drag deliverables from team members onto the timeline
+3. Organize the deliverables to create a feasible project plan
+4. Learn about dependencies between roles and their work
+5. Understand the typical timelines and sequence of AI project components

 ## Features

+### Interactive Gantt Chart
+- Drag and drop deliverables onto the timeline
+- Adjust timing by dragging items left or right
+- Reorder items using up/down arrows
+- Remove items to try different arrangements

-### Role Exploration
+### Team Roles
-- Detailed descriptions of key AI team roles:
+Each role comes with specific deliverables:
-  - Data Engineer
+- Data Engineer: Data pipelines and infrastructure
-  - ML Engineer
+- ML Engineer: Model development and training
-  - MLOps Engineer
+- MLOps Engineer: Deployment and monitoring
-  - AI Engineer
+- AI Engineer: System integration
-  - Prompt Engineer
+- Prompt Engineer: Interaction design
-  - AI Ethics Specialist
+- AI Ethics Specialist: Ethical guidelines and testing
-  - AI Product Manager
+- AI Product Manager: Requirements and coordination

-### Interactive Elements
+### Learning Outcomes
-- Role-specific information showing what each role needs and provides
-- Practical examples and technical details for each responsibility
-- Interactive comparisons showing how each role differs from others
+- Understanding of AI project components
-- Cross-linking between related roles for easy navigation
+- Recognition of dependencies between roles

-### Technical Glossary
-- Hover-enabled definitions for technical terms
-- Real-world examples for each concept
-- Context-specific terminology explanations
+- Appreciation of project timing and sequencing
+- Knowledge of team coordination requirements

 ## Technical Implementation